Hello! I’m Michelle.

 I am a certified teacher with a degree in Speech Communications.
-I attended Baylor University and Texas A&M. My career has brought me to be a teacher, speaker and author.
+I attended Baylor University and Texas A&M. My career has taken me down many roads including: teacher, speaker, author and consultant.

 I am a consultant with the Highlands Company.
 Our software is based on the science of Johnson O’Connor which has been around since 1922.
 I use the Clifton Strengths assessment and have found it is a perfect compliment to the Highlands Ability Battery.
 The clarity and language Clifton Strengths brings to individuals and groups is invaluable.